 You’re welcome to swim in the fresh cool water while enjoying this extraordinary view.
 Just make sure to bring your waterproof camera along!

 Photo Via Martkristin

-The recommended accommodation here is Samosir Hotel with its North Sumatran signature architecture and a swimming pool.
+The recommended hotels here are Taman Simalem Resort, Tiara Bunga, and Samosir Villa Resort with North Sumatran signature architecture and swimming pools with gorgeous lake views.

 Photo Via Aisyahrezkiazhari-priscaangelina

 Read more: Guide to travelling to Lake Toba

 13. Catch snow in the tropics at Lorentz National Park, Papua

 For a truly one-of-a-kind place in Indonesia, this is definitely it.

 Photo Via Lorentznationalpark